nplab/ETSI-SCTP-Conformance-Testsuite/sctp-at-tests/README.md

-# Status of the Association Termination tests
+# Status of the Association Termination Tests

 The following table show the current status of the Implementation.
 Once the implementation is completed, the implementation specific columns will be removed.